| | | |

 Smith and Matthew Hall of the Gemological Institute of America (GIA)

 to witness first-hand Punsiri Tennakoon’s heating methodology.
+Following a number of experiments,

 they were able to entirely rule out the possibility